TIBCOSoftware/justapis-dotnetpcl-sdk/README.md

 Certificate pinning allows you to tie certificates against specified domains.
 It defends against attacks on certificate authorities.
 It has it's limitations as well.
-We require the base64 encoded hashed SubjectPublicKeyInfo.
-See the example below for google.com

 Example:
 ```